 How do families apply for UPK Colorado?

-Family applications open on January 17, 2023 at upk.colorado.gov.
+Family applications for the 2023-2024 school year opened on January 17, 2023 at upk.colorado.gov, and families can apply for UPK Colorado at any time.
 When completing the application, families will need to select their preferred preschool provider.
 The state will then match families with a preschool provider.
 DPP recommends that Denver families first apply for UPK Colorado, then select their provider (once matched by the state), and as a final step apply to DPP for additional tuition assistance.

 Can children be funded for multiple years prior to entering kindergarten?

 The legislation as passed under HB 22-1295 states the program is to provide preschool services for children in the (1) year preceding eligibility for kindergarten.

 What age groups are eligible and what is the income requirement?